-The Lafayette campus buildings are accessible to faculty, staff, students, guests, and contractors during normal business hours on weekdays and during designated hours on the weekends.
+The Valparaiso Campus building is accessible to faculty, staff, students, guests, and contractors during normal business hours on weekdays and during designated hours on the weekends.
+Normal operating hours vary for individual buildings and campus offices.
 However, hours may vary when the college is not under normal operations, (this includes most holidays.)
-The building has 24-hour availability using card access.
-Video cameras are utilized on campus.
-Campus PSEP staff patrol the buildings and property on a routine basis.
+Emergency call boxes are located at various locations on campus and the call boxes connect to local 911.
+Campus PSEP staff patrol the building and property on a routine basis.